 It’s not always easy to make the decision to pursue a bankruptcy, Debt Settlement or Foreclosure options.
-It may feel stressful, confusing or even overwhelming, but that’s why it’s important to hire the right attorney for you.
+It may feel stressful, confusing or even overwhelming, but that’s why it’s important to hire the right bankruptcy attorney in Ventura County for you.
 You need someone who can answer all your questions, and help you avoid some of the most frequent missteps, which can be costly and time-consuming mistakes.
 First and foremost, you must ask these questions:

 - Is the lawyer licensed?

 - What is his/her background?

 - Where is he/she located?
 Are they in Ventura County?

 - How many cases does he/she handle every month or year?

 - What is the bankruptcy attorney’s success rate?
 Are they willing to share success stories?

 - Can your bankruptcy attorney guide you with all possible options available such as:

 As you move forward, another consideration is what option you may be qualified to pursue.
 Our Bankruptcy attorneys’ in Ventura County help you make an affirm decision as they will guide you with all possible options from the following:

 The first type is usually called “liquidation” i.e. Chapter 7, where you would probably expect that most of your assets would be sold off to pay back your debt.
 It’s pretty straightforward and relatively fast: three-to-five months.
 Depending on your financial situation, some of your assets may be exempt, but you should discuss any questions you have about this type of bankruptcy with your attorney.
 You are qualified based on your median income but also based on the total amount of debt that you owe.
 So discuss your financials & qualification in depth with your local Ventura County Chapter 7 Bankruptcy attorney and make a decision accordingly.